2022年6月21日 星期二

 The following is how I edit the EFI folder.

-I used the nemo file manager in LMDE 5.
+I used the nemo file manager in LMDE 5 (or Linux Mint).

 First, launch the Terminal to find the EFI partition with this command: